dwthurber/MSHE-Student-Resources/_workshops/resume-and-cover-letter.md

 Cover letters should be three to five paragraphs in length and no longer than one page.
 Be sure to use a business letter format, as indicated in the sample, and know that the more you can tailor letters to each specific position for which you apply, the better.

 Hiring managers expect to see specific experience in your cover letter related to the job description.
-To accomplish this, you might want to start by going through a job description and looking for the key areas you can highlight (literally highlighting can help) in your cover letter.
+To accomplish this, you might want to start by going through a job description and looking for the key areas you can highlight (literally highlighting can help) in your cover letter.&nbsp;

 Start by looking at the following job description for a fictional higher education job.

 <iframe src="https://dwthurber.github.io/resumegraphic/description.html" width="100%" height="1440;"></iframe>